hackclub/hackclub/workshops/twine/README.md

 ![Twine dashboard with options menu open on story created](img/dashboard-2.png)

-Twine will automatically download your story into a .html file.
+Twine will automatically download your story into an HTML file.
 You'll want to move this somewhere safe, such as your Documents on a network drive at school, onto a service like Dropbox or Google Drive, or onto a USB flash drive.
-You can also open this .html file anywhere, whether you're online or offline, and you can play through your story.
+You can also open this HTML file anywhere, whether you're online or offline, and you can play through your story.
 If you wish to edit this story again at a later date, simply go to the Twine dashboard, and click the "Import From File" button underneath the "+ Story" button.
-Then, find the .html file that Twine saved for you, and upload it.
+Then, find the HTML file that Twine saved for you, and upload it.
 Twine will recognize it, and add it back to your dashboard.
 You'll want to save your story to your computer whenever you're done editing it, such as at the end of a meeting.
 Your computer may save your progress automatically without doing this, but to err on the side of caution, always save the story to a local file.

 ## Wrap-up